-Fox, K.C.R., & Christoff, K. (in press).
+Fox, K.C.R., & Christoff, K. (2018).
 Introduction: Toward and Interdisciplinary Science of Spontaneous Thought.
 The Oxford Handbook of Spontaneous Thought, Fox, K.C.R., & Christoff, K (editors).
 Oxford University Press, United States.

-Mills, C., Herrera-Bennett, A., Faber, M., Christoff, K. (in press).
+Mills, C., Herrera-Bennett, A., Faber, M., Christoff, K. (2018).
 Why the mind wanders: How spontaneous thought’s default variability may support episodic efficiency and semantic optimization.
 The Oxford Handbook of Spontaneous Thought.
-Fox, KCR., Christoff, K. (editors) Oxford University Press, United States .
+Fox, KCR., Christoff, K. (editors) Oxford University Press, United States.

 Fox, K.C.R., Girn, M., Parro, C.C., & Christoff, K. (2018).
 Functional neuroimaging of psychedelic experience: An overview of psychological and neural effects and their relevance to research on creativity, daydreaming, and dreaming.
 The Cambridge Handbook of the Neuroscience of Creativity, R.E.
 Jung and O. Vartanian (editors).
 Cambridge University Press.

-For a full list of publications, visit the lab website.
+For a full list of publications and downloadable PDFs, visit the lab website.